Continuity of Operations (COOP) Overview

-Continuity of Operations (COOP) is the readiness to continuing performing the most important and time sensitive work, even when disrupted by a big emergency.
+Continuity of Operations (COOP) is the readiness to continue performing the most important and time-sensitive work even when disrupted by a big emergency.

 People: Unavailable due to injury, illness, or personal obligations.